• Skip to primary navigation

 Tips for Flying with a Toddler

-Note: We have only flown JetBlue with E, but we were allowed to bring a personal item just for her, which was her diaper bag.
+Note: We have only flown JetBlue with our toddler, but we were allowed to bring a personal item just for her, which was her diaper bag.
 That way we had one bag that was all for her stuff and I was still able to bring my carry on + personal item.

 Bring their sippy cup, water bottle, or whatever they normally drink out of.
 It’s hard to ask a toddler to drink out of an open cup if she normally drinks out of a sippy cup.
 Bring whatever you use at home for the flight.
 (Trust me: It makes things so much easier!)
 You can go through TSA with liquids in the baby’s/toddler’s cup, as long as they are under the age of 2.
 (This probably differs by airport!)
 Whether it’s milk or water, we’ve traveled with both.
+The TSA agent told me I could bring “a reasonable amount” so how much liquid you can actually bring through is going to differ based on who you end up getting at your airport security line.

 Pack an activity bag.
 I bought these clear bags and packed an activity bag (the largest size, with handles) for our flight, which included three books, a coloring book with markers that only mark on that special paper, and a couple of small toys.